3xtogo/dwd/README.md

 # dwd
 University Project
-a rasberry pi based gui and database backend doorsign "dude where is my door" as a reference to the fil dude where is my car
+a rasberry pi based gui and database backended doorsign dude where is my door

+gui uses rasberry pi target plattform with a 800x480 lcd touchscreen